japila-books/spark-sql-internals/docs/spark-sql-KnownSizeEstimation.md

 `estimatedSize` is used when:

-* `SizeEstimator` is requested to link:spark-sql-SizeEstimator.adoc#visitSingleObject[visitSingleObject]
+* `SizeEstimator` is requested to spark-sql-SizeEstimator.md#visitSingleObject[visitSingleObject]

-* `BroadcastExchangeExec` is requested for link:spark-sql-SparkPlan-BroadcastExchangeExec.adoc#relationFuture[relationFuture]
+* `BroadcastExchangeExec` is requested for spark-sql-SparkPlan-BroadcastExchangeExec.md#relationFuture[relationFuture]

-* `BroadcastHashJoinExec` is requested to link:spark-sql-SparkPlan-BroadcastHashJoinExec.adoc#doExecute[execute]
+* `BroadcastHashJoinExec` is requested to spark-sql-SparkPlan-BroadcastHashJoinExec.md#doExecute[execute]

-* `ShuffledHashJoinExec` is requested to link:spark-sql-SparkPlan-ShuffledHashJoinExec.adoc#buildHashedRelation[buildHashedRelation]
+* `ShuffledHashJoinExec` is requested to spark-sql-SparkPlan-ShuffledHashJoinExec.md#buildHashedRelation[buildHashedRelation]

 NOTE: `KnownSizeEstimation` is a `private[spark]` contract.

-NOTE: link:spark-sql-HashedRelation.adoc[HashedRelation] is the only `KnownSizeEstimation` available.
+NOTE: spark-sql-HashedRelation.md[HashedRelation] is the only `KnownSizeEstimation` available.